LXiu-yu/DCP-MTL/README.md

 The dataset we have hosted to zenodo for release, more details about the dataset will be announced as soon as the paper is published!(https://zenodo.org/records/13734698)
 This paper introduces the first UHR UAV dataset specifically for CFP, designed to evaluate the performance of the proposed model in identifying these parcels.
 The dataset offers ultra-high spatial resolution, various field parcel types, and broad geographic coverage.

+More UAV datasets and NCPD,FGFD datasets are being put together and will be available soon ! ! !

 Introduction to Data Organization and Data Sets.
 ------dataset-------
 ----train